 From a sizing perspective, the Titan Evo XL is the best gaming chair for big guys on two fronts.
 First, its 22.8″ wide seat pan provides enough space for most thick sizes.

 Second, the backrest is tall enough to support sizes up to 6’9″.
-However, the Titan XL’s lumbar and headrest adjustability is robust enough to suit people of various heights.
+Further, the Titan XL’s lumbar and headrest adjustability is robust enough to suit people of various heights.

 As a result, although rated for sizes 5’11” and up, slightly shorter users may find it usable.
 For example, at my 5’9″ (177 cm) size, this XL chair fits decently, although the 19.7″ seat is a bit too deep for my size.